In Saintes, the living memory of stone

 Versailles: ephemeral winter gardensFeatured

 It is rare to see the gardens of the Château de Versailles in the snow.
-The stone and marble statues are wrapped in a green sheet, the foliage bends under the weight of the snowflakes and the topiaries are covered in white.
+The stone and marble statues are wrapped in a green sheet, the foliage bends under the weight of the snowflakes and the topiaries are made up in white.
 Take a stroll through this setting so beloved of the Sun King, which has established itself as a masterpiece of 17th-century French art.

 Continue reading